neiltalap/TheGreatPostgres/readme.md

 ### Public Access (optional)

-If you need to allow a specific public client IP to connect directly to PostgreSQL:
+If you need to allow one or more public client IPs to connect directly to PostgreSQL:

-- Add the client IP (CIDR) to `PG_HBA_HOST_CIDRS` in your `.env`, for example:
+- Add the client IPs (CIDRs) to `PG_HBA_HOST_CIDRS` in your `.env`.
+You can separate by commas or spaces (quote the value if using spaces).
+Examples:

-  `PG_HBA_HOST_CIDRS=65.109.161.209/32`
+  `PG_HBA_HOST_CIDRS=65.109.161.209/32,203.0.113.10/32`
+  `PG_HBA_HOST_CIDRS="65.109.161.209/32 203.0.113.10/32"`

 - Expose Postgres on a public interface by changing the `postgres` service `ports` mapping in `docker-compose.yaml` from a private bind to a public one, for example:

   `- "${SERVER_PUBLIC_IP:-0.0.0.0}:5432:5432"`

   Replace or remove the existing private-only mapping.
-Ensure your firewall only allows source `65.109.161.209` on port `5432`.
+Ensure your firewall only allows your allowed source IPs on port `5432`.

+Apply changes by restarting the postgres service: `docker compose up -d postgres` (the config is re-rendered at container start).

 Security note: `pg_hba.conf` still enforces an allowlist and SCRAM auth, but exposing 5432 publicly will attract Internet scans.
 Prefer IP filtering at the firewall as an additional layer.